kdaud/ozone-e2e-pro/README.md

 |   ^ Contains utilities needed to setup and tear down
 |     tests as well as methods required by the tests to run
 ```

-## Guide for writing the tests

-When writing a new test case, you need to create a new spec in `./e2e/tests`

 ## Github Action integration
 The e2e.yml workflow is made up of one job that is triggered by PRs, and on a push.